micmejia/bible-dump/NKJV/Luke/Luke 5.md

 So He Himself _often_ withdrew into the wilderness and prayed. ## Jesus Forgives and Heals a Paralytic

 ###### 17
 Now it happened on a certain day, as He was teaching, that there were Pharisees and teachers of the law sitting by, who had come out of every town of Galilee, Judea, and Jerusalem.
-And the power of the Lord was _present_ [^c]to heal them.
+And the power of the Lord was _present_ to heal them.

 ###### 18
 Then behold, men brought on a bed a man who was paralyzed, whom they sought to bring in and lay before Him.